The Make-Sense Mandate

 So how do we solve this problem.
 Well, first we need to remember that the way we make things make sense is universal.
 We can see the patterns of these patterns.
 What are those patterns?
 Those patterns, as a recent study out of Princeton suggests, are those things that drive a story or a narrative forward.
 Things like a character’s motivations or actions: what someone wants, why they want it, and what they’ll do as a result.

-Now if that sounds a little bit familiar, a little bit like pieces of the Red Thread, you’re right because you can simplify those concepts, those things that people find meaningful the things that they need to make sense as the core elements of the Red Thread.
+Now if that sounds a little bit familiar, a little bit like pieces of the Red Thread, you’re right because you can simplify those concepts, those things that people find meaningful.
+The things that they need to make sure a message makes sense as the core elements of the Red Thread.
 A Problem that stands in the way of a Goal, an Idea reveals why the Problem is such a problem and also reveals a new opportunity and a Change that results.

 If you’re wondering where the Goal and Action come in, well the Problem stands in the way of the Goal and the Change is affected by Actions.
 You create Actions, you take Actions in order to effect the Change.